-With the steep decline in enrollment, the one-time grant funding, such as the County COVID Grants, allowed us to carry forward actions that we may not have been able to do.
+With the steep decline in enrollment, the one-time grant funding, such as the County COVID Mitigation Grant, allowed us to carry forward actions that we may not have been able to do.
+Specifically, this ensured that we were able to weather another year under the impacts of COVID while retaining high-quality supports and services such as mental health supports through our mental health therapist.
+This staff member served as a critical component of a braided socialemotional learning strategy that leveraged other state and federal one-time relief funds to ensure a comprehensive approach to mental health supports.
 While actions were successfully implemented, the school continues to feel the impacts in terms of both students and staffing as COVID reshaped the educational landscape.